 Quite often we find ourselves fall the victim to an unhealthy binge or a drop in the guard of a healthy lifestyle.
 It is a problem if you’re finding it hard to return to your usual good eating habits.
-Sometimes going off the rails during holiday periods like Easter can make it extremely difficult to get back on track with good eating.
+Sometimes going off the rails during holiday periods can make it extremely difficult to get back on track with good eating.
 Sugar cravings can persist and become overwhelmingly strong.
 If your clothes are starting to feel tighter and you want to lose some weight, the following tips may help:

 Make sure you’re eating 3 proper meals each day

 The meals should be comprised of adequate protein and healthy fats.
 These are what help to keep you feeling satiated.
 It is important to make the time to eat and enjoy 3 meals a day.
 Nibbling all day or skipping meals is not the route to losing weight.
 You will probably end up eating too much in the end, and feel overly full by the evening.
 You might need to add a little more fat than usual to your meals for the next few days as healthy fats are wonderful for reducing sugar cravings.
 Examples of healthy fats to include in your diet are olive oil, avocados, coconut oil, oily fish, ghee, nuts and seeds and the fat from grass fed meat.

 It’s very important to stay well hydrated.
 Sugar and carbohydrate increase the production of hunger hormones; therefore you are likely to feel more hungry than usual for the next few days.
 Drinking water helps to reduce hunger.
 Squeezing a little lemon or lime juice into the water can help to fight sugar cravings.
 The acid isn’t brilliant for your tooth enamel, so you may want to drink through a straw to minimise contact of the acid with your teeth.